-A Shooting Dog Stake is held for the purpose of promoting the ideal shooting dog, one that will find and handle correctly all game birds on
+A Shooting Dog Stake is held for the purpose of promoting the ideal shooting dog, one that will find and handle correctly all game birds on the designated course.

 The superior shooting dog is one that excites constant admiration for the quality of his performance and does nothing to displease or annoy.
 Without giving his handler any unnecessary effort, he will in an artistic and polished manner give him the most quality bird finds that are to he had on the ground covered.

 The exemplary shooting dog displays an intense desire to find birds for his handler, a nose keen to detect the presence of game, and the ability to locate it quickly and accurately by body scent.
 He shows staunchness, intensity, positiveness and lofty style on point, and steadiness to

 In hunting, a shooting dog of the first order evidences bird sense, an understanding of the habits of game, and displays the wisdom to use the wind to advantage; he adopts pace and range that is most effective on the ground being worked under the conditions which exist.
 He possesses speed, properly applied, is industrious and thorough in his search, handles the immediate terrain and does not run past objectives, and has adequate range, which is intelligently directed.
 He moves easily, pleasingly, gracefully animated and happy while running and manifests lofty head and tail on point.
 He works independent of continuous direction from the handler and exhibits perfect manners at all times.
 This includes, when opportunity is afforded, backing a brace mate on rigid point.

 Intelligent patterning of a course, hunting to the front, quickness in locating his handler and in seeing and hearing his commands, prompt obedience, courage and willingness to face unflinchingly heavy or punishing cover plus boldness on game, mark the class shooting dog.
 Proper handing response is paramount.